ESG Questionnaire Response - Ninety One

 21. If you use an external proxy voting service, do you customize your guidelines for proxy voting?
 If yes, describe your customized guidelines.
 If you use the default service guidelines, describe how often and in which situations you deviate from the external proxy voting service recommendations.

-In markets where the codes are still evolving and not yet fully aligned with global best practice, this is taken into account.
-In these markets, the firm strives to engage actively with policymakers, regulators and stock exchanges, together with other global and local investors, to address more critical potential shortcomings.
+Although our proxy voting guidelines apply globally, we recognize regional differences.
+In markets where the codes are still evolving and not yet fully aligned with global best practice, we take this into account.
+In these markets, we aim to engage actively with policymakers, regulators, and stock exchanges, together with other global and local investors, to address more critical potential shortcomings.
+We understand that some clients may have their own policies, which may differ from our policy.
+For clients invested in segregated portfolios, we are able to put mechanisms in place to ensure adherence to client-specific voting guidelines.

 Engagement